act-rules/act-rules.github.io/_rules/m29hgd.md

 ---
-name: Data cells has a `headers` attribute
+name: `cell` with `headers` attribute is exclusively used to refers to other cell in the `table`

 test_type: atomic

 description: |
-  This rule checks that each data table cell has a `headers` attribute that references appropriates header cells `id`s.
+  This rule checks that all cells in a `table` element that uses the `headers` attribute must only refer to other cells of the same table.

 test_aspects:
 - DOM Tree